Drovers retreat Woodland Walk

 As a result of all the tunnelling required, there was a temporary village for navvies close by.
 By the 1901 census, two of these huts remained and about thirty people still lived in them, presumably finishing this section of the pipeline.
 We don’t know the exact location of the huts, but the records show that one man died and his grandchild was born in 1898 and 1899.
 The man who died was 72, and his death certificate lists one of the causes of death as “Exhaustion”.
 Although the management methods used on this scheme were enlightened for its time, life remained very tough for the labourers.

-So, from a secluded wooded valley, the area was now filled will spoil from the excavations from the pipeline.
+So, from a secluded wooded valley, the area was now filled will spoil from the excavations for the pipeline.
 We know a steam crane was operating here, and several tools, as well as coke and clinker have been found.

 Now, by keeping sheep out of the area, nature is taking over, and wild flowers and shrubs can again flourish.
 Trees destroyed by Severn Trent’s excavations have been replaced, and the area planted with new trees.